jawordpressorg/core-handbook/core/about/organization.md

 # Project Organization

-This page is out of date.
-Let someone in [#core](https://wordpress.slack.com/messages/C02RQBWTW) know if you want to help update it!

 ## About the Project

 The WordPress project is run by a core leadership team and led by co-founder and lead developer **Matt Mullenweg**.
 The team governs all aspects of the project, including core development, WordPress.org, and community initiatives.